-The Western Weber County General Plan Future Land Use Map shows this site in a future "medium density" residential area.
-The general plan states the following rezone requests in areas that allow for medium-sized residential lots: "In areas planned for medium-sized lots, the County should consider rezoning property to allow 15,000 square-foot lots.
+The General Plan's Future Land Use Map shows that this location is planned for medium-density residential development.
+Page 52 of the general plan guides the allowance of medium-sized residential lots:

+"In areas planned for medium-sized lots, the County should consider rezoning the property to allow 15,000 square-foot lots."

 Generally, this coincides with the RE-15 zone.
 A rezone of this nature should only be allowed if smart-growth implementation strategies are volunteered by the developer, as provided in Land Use Principle 1.2.
 Proposed roadway layouts should provide for good network connectivity, and limit dead-end/cul-de-sac streets (2022, pg.
 86).
 Street and pathway networks should be proposed to connect neighborhoods and adjacent land uses (2022, pg.
 100, Transportation Principle 6.2)